 Sony's NC Optimiser optimises the headphones' noise-cancelling to your situation –factors considered include the shape of your face, and whether you wear glasses; it even takes into account your altitude if you are on a plane.
 Press and hold the custom button on the left earcup to start running the Optimiser software, sit back, and wait for it to finish.
 You might be surprised at the difference it makes.

-In a word, no. They don't have an IP rating, meaning they're not guaranteed as water- or dust-resistant.
-That, coupled with their over-ear design, makes them unsuitable for wearing while getting active.
+In a word, no – so they aren't the most appropriate headphones on the market for running or gym use.
+They don't have an IP rating, meaning they're not guaranteed as water- or dust-resistant.
+And that, coupled with their over-ear design, makes them unsuitable for wearing while getting active.
 You might be ok doing a few bicep curls, but we wouldn't advise using them to get sweaty.
 If that's what you're after, why not check out our list of the best sports headphones instead?

-They are indeed.
-Though they're not short of competition.
+They certainly are, though they're not short of competition.

 The Apple AirPods Max have slightly better sound quality, although they do cost quite a bit more than the Sonys.
 The Bose Noise Cancelling Headphones 700 are another rival and offer more levels of noise cancellation.
+The Sennheiser Momentum Wireless 3 are another top all-rounder.
 But, as a complete package, we have yet to come across any pair of headphones at this sort of money that delivers on as many fronts as the WH-1000XM4.
-As we say in the intro, they consistently top our lists of best headphones, and they picked up a 2020 What Hi-Fi?
+As we say in the intro, they consistently top our lists of best headphones, and they picked up a 202 and 2021 What Hi-Fi?
 Award for their efforts, too.
 Plaudits don't come much higher.

-Vs the competition: Sony WH-1000XM4 vs Bose Noise Cancelling Headphones 700: which are better?
+vs the competition: Sony WH-1000XM4 vs Bose Noise Cancelling Headphones 700

 Bargains ahoy!
 Best Sony WH-1000XM4 deals